 - Garnered 20 ranked titles, including two world champion titles

 - One of only 11 players in history to win Snooker’s “Triple Crown” events

 Alex Higgins was one of snooker’s most profoundly impactful players.
 His titles span 20 tournaments, and his matches have often been deemed as legendary.
 Notably, he has been touted as the greatest comeback story in snooker history, climbing back from a near loss deficit against Steve Davis in the 1983 UK Championship to eventually take the first place prize.
 Fast, charismatic, and legendary, Higgin’s easily earns this spot on our list.

 For his fast and aggressive playstyle, Higgins earned the nickname “Hurricane Higgins.”
 This made him the perfect player for the beginning of televised snooker matches, as audiences took on a strong following to him.
 Starting out in Northern Ireland, Higgins was propelled into fame starting in the 1970s with a win over former mentor John Spencer.
 Although he passed away in 2010, Higgins will be remembered fondly for the charm and skill he brought to the sport.

 5. Mark Williams

-- Mark has made appearances in 46 professional finals.
+- Made appearances in 46 professional finals

 Williams first gained traction in the mid 1990s when he turned pro, and he would go on to gain the number one rank in 2000.
 Since then, he has appeared in over 40 professional final events, and still continues to play to this day.
 Noted as being one of the best potters in the game, Williams sits comfortably among snooker elites.
 Recently, in 2011, he achieved a whopping four century breaks in a single tournament, asserting just how viable of a competitor he has remained.